miner/miner.github.io/_posts/2019-11-04-smt-microbenchmark.md

 code.

 The big win in this case was avoiding object creation for partitions that were immediately discarded.
-I think most peole would prefer the `for` comprehension as shown in my `smt-8for` example.
+I think most people would prefer the `for` comprehension as shown in my `smt-8for` example.
 That version gave respectable peformance from clean code (IMHO).